 What is it?

-A railcard that offers you up to a third off train fares throughout Great Britain.
-It’s even valid on all Standard and First-Class Advance fares too.
+A railcard that offers you up to a third off train fares throughout the UK.
+It’s even valid on all standard and first-class advance fares too.
 As the name implies it’s only available to those aged between 16 and 25 but you can use it after the age of 25 if you purchase a three-year ticket up until the day before your 24th birthday.